Integralist/integralist.co.uk/content/pages/resume.md

 		the internal systems and deployment platform and pipelines.</p>
 	<p>In 2025, I designed and built a TLS certificate issuance service from an empty repository to production: discovery document, formal design review, an ACME implementation on an asynchronous message pipeline, and end-to-end load testing.
 In parallel, I began designing a control-plane API for edge routing configuration, serving as primary design reviewer for team API and system proposals.</p>
 	<p>In 2026, I led that routing service to general availability, owning all release gates including security review, SLOs, disaster recovery, data retention, runbooks, and production readiness.
 I also created a shared Go platform library adopted across four production services, and acted as design authority on a major routing product across eight design revisions and cross-org tech lead reviews.</p>
 	<p>As of September 2026, I am no longer part of the Domain Services team and have joined a new "Agentic Platform" team responsible for building AI tooling for our customers (and also internal systems and engineers).
-Alongside this, I lead initiatives on AI-assisted engineering across the organisation: contributing upstream to our open-source coding agent, authoring reusable agent workflows, and running internal technical talks and workshops.</p>
+Alongside this, I lead initiatives on AI-assisted engineering across the organisation: authoring reusable agent workflows, building harness extensions, and running internal technical talks and workshops.</p>
 </details>

 <details>